 (G) An amendment to any aspect of the existing tax credit property sought to enable the Development to qualify as an At-Risk Development, that is submitted to the Department after the Application has been filed and is under review will not be accepted.

-§11.6.
-Competitive HTC Allocation Process.
+§11.6 Competitive HTC Allocation Process

 This section identifies the general allocation process and the methodology by which awards are made.